PaulTegnazian/PaulTegnazian.github.io/src/posts/index.md

 ---
-slug: "/"
+slug: "/blog/first-post-test"
+title: "First Post Test"
 date: "2020-09-28"
-title: "Paul Tegnazian's Homepage"
 author: "Paul Tegnazian"
-description: "Index"
+description: Testing
 ---

-## Hello, My Name is Paul Tegnazian
+# Hello, My Name is Paul Tegnazian

 This is my first website, using Gatsby.
 Please excuse the appearance as the page is under construction.